OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 It is recommended that you have the following knowledge and skills before using this developer guide.

 * Basic understanding of OFS and the difference between OFS designs.
 Refer to the [OFS Welcome Page](https://ofs.github.io/ofs-2023.2/).
+* Review the [release notes](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2023.2-1) for the Intel Agilex 7 PCIe Attach Reference Shells, with careful consideration of the **Known Issues**.
 * Review of [OFS Getting Started User Guide: Open FPGA Stack for Intel® Agilex® PCIe Attach FPGAs](https://ofs.github.io/ofs-2023.2/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/).
 * FPGA compilation flows using Intel® Quartus® Prime Pro Edition.
 * Static Timing closure, including familiarity with the Timing Analyzer tool in Intel® Quartus® Prime Pro Edition, applying timing constraints, Synopsys* Design Constraints (.sdc) language and Tcl scripting, and design methods to close on timing critical paths.